 RED MUD SOLUTION

 The red mud by-product of Bayer process bauxite/alumina refining is extremely caustic, difficult, and expensive to treat with traditional technologies.
-ESS has created and demonstrated solutions for red mud and associated leachate.
+ESSI has created and demonstrated solutions for red mud and associated leachate.
 The solution comprises multiple SABR reactors utilizing multiple biological manifolds or SABR symbiotic columns to effect remediation.

 Dealing with Red Mud Waste

 The cost benefits of using biosecure, all-natural endemic biological solutions in existing or constructed shallow dams or tank/closed systems to treat red mud effluent are significant.
-Further, ESS are able to in-situ leach treat red mud stockpiles and dams to improve the effluent contaminant values allowing polishing through external SABR systems allowing reduced residency in the remediation process.
+Further, ESSI are able to in-situ leach treat red mud stockpiles and dams to improve the effluent contaminant values allowing polishing through external SABR systems allowing reduced residency in the remediation process.
 This develops commercially acceptable applications for the treated red mud as agricultural and civil construction reducing the volume of at-risk waste, while providing secondary value for naturally treated red mud as a commercially viable product.

 The neutralizing effect of the SABR system on red mud and associated effluent is demonstrated in the following graphed information.